Mmaz1988/xle-glueworkbench-interface/README.md

 /Users/red_queen/Projects/gluegrammar/xlerc loaded.
 %
 ```
-If this suceeds you can simply parse sentence as usual in XLE.
+If this suceeds you can simply parse a sentence as usual in XLE.

 ```
 % parse "Tracy yawned"